- If Chrome is running slow, this can be due to many reasons, such as caching blocks, outdated software, too much use of resources, and more.

 - Now try to start Chrome again and see if you have the same problem.

-Many times, the simplest solution is the most effective, at least in the world of computers!
+The simplest solution is often the most effective, at least in the world of computers!
 That is to close Chrome and start it again.
+Once done, the Google Chrome lagging issue in Windows is fixed.

 - At the top right-hand corner, look for three vertically-lined dots and click them.